-In January 2013, we also granted Mr. Amster 125,000 performance-based restricted stock units, in February 2014, we granted Mr. Amster 150,000 performance-based restricted stock units, and in May 2015 we granted Mr. Amster 77,500 performance-based restricted stock units.
-Pursuant to the performance-based restricted stock unit award agreements applicable to these awards, if our company is subject to a change in control before Mr. Amster's service terminates and prior to the time the units have vested or expired, then the performance conditions for the applicable award will be waived and 6.25% of the units subject to the award will vest quarterly on the Company's established vesting dates until the fourth anniversary of the grant date for the units granted in January 2013 and in February 2014, and until fully vested for the units granted in May 2015, provided Mr. Amster remains in continuous service through each vesting date.
-For the units granted in January 2013 and in February 2013 and in February 2014, any units are not vested by the fourth anniversary of the grant date shall be forfeited.
-However, if Mr. Amster is subject to an involuntary termination within 12 months after the change in control and, in the case of the units granted in January 2013 and in February 2014, prior to the fourth anniversary of the award date, then 50% of the units that are unvested at the time of the involuntary termination will vest.
+In January 2013, we granted Mr. Amster 125,000 performance-based restricted stock units, in February 2014, we granted Mr. Amster 150,000 performance-based restricted stock units, in May 2016, we granted Mr. Amster 77,500 performance-based restricted stock units, and in May 2016, we granted Mr. Amster 88,782 performance-based restricted stock units.
+Pursuant to the performance-based restricted stock unit award agreements applicable to these awards, if our company is subject to a change in control before Mr. Amster's service terminates and prior to the time the units have vested or expired, then the performance conditions for the applicable award will be waived and 6.25% of the units subject to the award will vest quarterly on the Company's established vesting dates until the fourth anniversary of the grant date for the units granted in January 2014, and in May 2016, and until fully vested for the units granted in May 2015, provided Mr. Amster remains in continuous service through each vesting date.
+For the units granted in January 2013, in February 2014, and in May 2016, any units that are not vested by the fourth anniversary of the grant date shall be forfeited.
+However, if Mr. Amster is subject to an involuntary termination within 12 months after the change in control and, in the case of the units granted in January 2013, in February 2014, and in May 2016, prior to the fourth anniversary of the award date, then 50% of the units that are unvested at the time of the involuntary termination will vest.